EESSI/docs/docs/test-suite/writing-portable-tests.md

 For pure MPI codes, it will bind rank 0 to core 0, rank 1 to core 1, etc. For hybrid codes (MPI + OpenMP, or otherwise codes that do both multiprocessing and multithreading at the same time), it will bind to consecuitive sets of cores.
 E.g. if a single process uses 4 cores, it will bind rank 0 to cores 0-3, rank 1 to cores 4-7, etc.

 To impose this binding, the hook sets environment variables that should be respected by the parallel launcher used to launch your application.
-Check the [TODO: API Documentation] to see which parallel launchers are currently supported.
+Check the [code](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/hooks.py) to see which parallel launchers are currently supported.
 The use of this hook is optional, but generally recommended for all multiprocessing codes.

-For multithreading codes, there `set_compact_thread_binding` hook is an equivalent hook that can do thread binding, if supported multithreading frameworks are used (e.g. Intel or GNU OpenMP, see the [TODO API documentation] for all supported frameworks):
+For multithreading codes, there `set_compact_thread_binding` hook is an equivalent hook that can do thread binding, if supported multithreading frameworks are used (e.g. Intel or GNU OpenMP, see the [code](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/hooks.py) for all supported frameworks):

 ```python
 @run_after('setup')